andrew-thach/galaxian-cs11/README.md

 This repository hosts starter code for students to build a similar game.

-The game is text-based, and relies on [ncurses](https://en.wikipedia.org/wiki/Ncurses), a library that makes it easier to build TUIs (text based interfaces).
+The game is text-based, and relies on [ncurses](https://en.wikipedia.org/wiki/Ncurses), a library that makes it easier to build TUIs (terminal user interfaces).

 # Dependencies
 Before starting this project, you might need to install the **ncurses** library.